Lissky/Credit-Risk-Analysis/README.md

 Clients aged **36–55 represent 51.4% of this group**, indicating overrepresentation relative to other age bands.
 A notable pattern emerges when focusing on severe defaults (120 days): clients **aged 46–55 are overrepresented by +11 percentage points** compared to the 30-day default group.

 When combining age with employment stability, an even clearer pattern appears.
-Among clients with a 30-day default, **14.9% have less than two years of employment**, whereas this proportion increases to **25.0%** for clients with a 120-day default — a difference of **+10.1 percentage points**.
+Among clients with a 30-day default, **14.9% have less than two years of employment**, whereas this proportion increases to **25.0%** for clients with a 120-day default, a difference of **+10.1 percentage points**.
 This suggests that **employment stability plays a more significant role in default severity than age alone**.

 # Final Considerations